Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Proof-of-concept for hybrid Compton-PET measurements

+The proof-of-concept measurements with the proton beam were performed in cycles separated in well defined beam-on and beam-off periods.
+It is worth to emphasize that the different duty-cycles of the proton beam and the two sample materials were chosen in order to determine production cross-sections of some specific $\beta^{+}$ emitters at different proton-beam energies~\cite{Rodriguez-Gonzalez:2020,Rodriguez-Gonzalez:2022}.
+For the present work this variety of materials and beam-conditions enabled for a systematic study of both Compton- and PET-techniques in terms of accuracy, sensitivity and repeatability.

-The proof-of-concept experiment was performed in cycles separated in well defined beam-on and beam-off periods.
-During beam-on the $\beta^{+}$ converter matrix was placed off-beam, as schematically shown in panel (a) of Fig.~\ref{fig:experimental_procurement}, thereby avoiding any interfere of the matrix with the incoming proton beam.
+During beam-on the $\beta^{+}$ converter matrix was placed off-beam, as schematically shown in Fig.~\ref{fig:experimental_procurement}-(a), thereby avoiding any interfere of the matrix with the incoming proton beam.
 At this stage all samples under study were irradiated by the proton particles at the same time and in similar amounts.
-Because of the proton-beam energy loss at each sample, different proton energy ranges were covered at each slot position on the samples holder.
-The beam was fully stopped in the 2~mm thick graphite layer, as schematically shown in both panels of Fig.~\ref{fig:experimental_procurement}.
+Because of the proton-beam energy loss at each sample, different proton energy ranges were covered at each slot position along the sample holder.
+The beam was fully stopped in the last layer, a 1.8~mm thick graphite foil, as shown in Fig.~\ref{fig:experimental_procurement}.

-In the beam-on intervals PG Compton imaging is exploited by means both i-TED modules, which could provide independent spatial information from the high-energy prompt gamma-rays emitted from the different layers.

-In the beam-off periods the cyclotron did not deliver any proton beam to the experimental room.
-At this point, the PLA matrix was inserted using a remote mechanical actuator, as it is schematically shown in panel (b) of Fig~\ref{fig:experimental_procurement}.
-In air, the mean free path of $\beta^{+}$ particles coming out from the unstable produced nuclei ranges up to a few cm due to the large Q-value of the decays involved (mainly $^{15}$O and $^{11}$C)~\cite{ENGHARDT:2004,Cambraia_Lopes:2016,Buitenhuis:2017}.
-On the other hand, with the $\beta^{+}$ converter matrix the mean free-path is significantly reduced and most $\beta^+$ particles annihilate in the vicinity of the unstable isotope, thus enabling also a precise PET imaging.
+In the beam-on intervals PG Compton imaging is exploited by means both i-TED modules, which could provide independent spatial information from the high-energy prompt gamma-rays emitted.
+In the beam-off periods the PLA matrix was swiftly inserted using a remote mechanical actuator, as shown in Fig~\ref{fig:experimental_procurement}-(b).
+The converter matrix allowed to shorten the mean free-path of the $e^{+}$ particles significantly, thus enabling also a precise PET imaging.

-During the beam-off periods, in-beam PET is achieved by means of time-coincidences between the detectors of different i-TED modules, whose field of view covers completely the volume of all the irradiated samples.

-In the course of the proof-of-concept experiment, three different sample configurations and duty cycles were used.
+Three different sample configurations and duty cycles were used.
 For sake of clarity, in the following sections we refer to those configurations as the following: